happyw1nd/ScoreLiDAR/README.md

 python3 map_from_scans.py --path Datasets/SemanticKITTI/dataset/sequences/
 ```

-What's more, the teacher model is necessary for distilation process.
-We used the pre-trained model from [Lidiff](https://github.com/PRBonn/LiDiff).
-Download the teacher model weights 'diff_net.ckpt' from [here]() and place it at `checkpoints/diff_net.ckpt`.
+We used the pre-trained model of LiDiff.
+Download the teacher model weights 'diff_net.ckpt' from [here](https://drive.google.com/drive/folders/1f5c3BuD88TiOEuVhMq09wTQUMKwjO5lQ?usp=drive_link) or the official release of [LiDiff](https://github.com/PRBonn/LiDiff) and place it at `checkpoints/diff_net.ckpt`.

 Once the sequences map is generated and the teacher model is ready you can then train the model.